INDEPENDENT & UNBIASED

 Q: Should I get fitted for a putter?

 A: Without a doubt.
 Don’t just go to the putting corral at your local golf store and choose the putter that feels the best or the one you happen to make a couple of putts with.
 Do your research, know the facts and take your knowledge to your golf course or store with the intention of being fitted for the right putter for YOUR stroke.
-Your best chance of finding YOUR best putter comes from getting fitted.
+Your best chance of finding the best performing putter comes from getting fitted.

 Q: How do I find the right length putter for me?